joshkerr/octopress/source/about.markdown

 ### Current Work

 I have been building technologies to help empower consumers for over a decade.
-I'm a software developer turned entrepreneur and am currently working at Macheen as their Director of Product Management.
+I'm a software developer turned entrepreneur and founded 3 companies with one of them being acquired by a larger corporation.
 Over the past five years I've specialized in developing mobile products with much of my work on Apple's iOS platform.

+I am Director of Product Management for [Macheen][].

-I am also a mentor at [Capital Factory][] an early stage startup accelerator in Austin.
+I am also a mentor at [Capital Factory][] an early stage startup accelerator in Austin like TechStars or Y-Combinator.

 ### Earlier Work